The Climate Change Levy (CCL) is a tax charged on gas, electricity, LPG, coal and coke used by businesses in the UK.

 If you don't achieve your targets, you have the option to either:

-The ‘buy out’ option means you make a payment to the Government within 6 months of the end of the target period, calculated by converting the extra energy you used (over and above your target) into tonnes of CO2 emissions and then paying £14 for each tonne.
+The 'buy out' option means you make a payment to the Government within six months of the end of the target period, calculated by converting the extra energy you used (over and above your target) into tonnes of CO2 emissions and then paying £25 for each tonne.

-The target reductions in energy use to be achieved by 31 December 2022 are 6.67% across all sectors.
+The target reductions in energy use per unit of production to be achieved by 31 December 2024, compared with 2018 are;

 Energy efficiency is expressed as units of 'specific energy consumption' (SEC), defined as "The amount of energy consumed per unit of activity."
 This allows different time periods, businesses or sites to be compared.